 Horse racing is high stakes at Fairmount Park Racetrack in Collinsville, Illinois.
 A jockey’s skilled riding technique can push a horse to victory.
-Truly understanding the four-legged athlete’s abilities and limitations is another key to success.
+Truly understanding the four-legged athlete’s abilities and limitations could lead to greater success.

-Some of the owners and trainers at Fairmount Park are first to experience new technology for better understanding of their horses’ capabilities.
-It’s made possible through technology created by St. Louis-based Equine Smartbits, LLC.
+Some of the owners and trainers at Fairmount Park are first to experience new technology designed to better understand their horse’s capabilities.
+It’s made possible through innovative technology created by St. Louis-based Equine Smartbit.

-The smartbit is an add-on feature equipped with sensors for the center of an otherwise traditional horse bit, so that the placement is under the horse’s tongue.
-The smart sensors take measurements through the mouth.
+The high-tech smartbit is an add-on feature equipped with sensors for the center of an otherwise traditional horse bit, so that the placement is under the horse’s tongue.
+The device has a system of biometric and environmental sensors that take measurements through the mouth.

 “The tongue combined with saliva for biometrics is absolutely perfect.
-It’s internal, it’s not invasive,” said Mike Saigh, co-founder and CEO of Equine Smartbits, LLC.
+It’s internal, it’s not invasive,” said Mike Saigh, co-founder of Equine Smartbit.
 “You’re really getting accurate readings by looking at the mouth from a scientific standpoint.
 This is the first time in equine history that a scientific method has been used on a horse.”

 “You can see if a horse has more athletic potential.
 You can push it harder, or you can slow it down,” said co-founder Shower Zhang.
 “You can adjust the training intensity according to the readings.”

-Jim Watkins is a Thoroughbred horse trainer at Fairmount Park and he’s president of the Illinois Horseman’s Association, HBPA.
+Jim Watkins is a Thoroughbred racehorse trainer at Fairmount Park and he’s president of the Illinois Horsemen’s Association, HBPA.